icopy-site/awesome/docs/awesome/awesome-ios.md

 - [nslocalizer](https://github.com/samdmarshall/nslocalizer) - A tool for finding missing and unused NSLocalizedStrings.
 - [L10n-swift](https://github.com/Decybel07/L10n-swift) - Localization of an application with ability to change language "on the fly" and support for plural forms in any language.
 - [Localize](https://github.com/andresilvagomez/Localize) - Easy tool to localize apps using JSON or Strings and of course IBDesignables with extensions for UI components.
+- [CrowdinSDK](https://github.com/crowdin/mobile-sdk-ios) - Crowdin iOS SDK delivers all new translations from Crowdin project to the application immediately.

 ## Logging